-Samsung has tried to maintain utmost secrecy regarding its latest flagship, Galaxy X. The foldable phone which will also double as a tablet and revolutionize the world of smartphones was unveiled by the South Korean company at CES 2018, amidst select partners of the corporation.
+Samsung has tried to maintain utmost secrecy regarding its latest flagship, Galaxy X. The South Korean company unveiled the foldable phone, which will also double as a tablet and revolutionize the world of smartphones, at CES 2018, amidst select partners of the corporation.

-The renders revealed of the phone’s alleged design shows a flexible single AMOLED-screen.
+The renders revealed the phone’s alleged design shows a flexible single AMOLED screen.
 The screen covers 99% of the anterior surface, leaving hardly any space for the bezel.
 When folded, the display measures 5-inches diagonally, with a 2560×1440 p QHD resolution; while unfolded, it measures 8-inches and has a 4096×3072 p resolution.
 The display supports HDR 10 technology in both phone and tablet form.

 Galaxy X will sport a single main camera with LED flash on its back and a dual front camera.
 The back of the device will also be equipped with sensors and a fingerprint scanner, while the front will have space for a speaker and several sensors.